- Radiation Basics

 - email ARPANSA

 All living organisms are exposed to ionising radiation on a continuous and daily basis.
+It is in the food we eat, the air we breathe and the buildings we live in.
 This type of exposure is referred to as background radiation.
-The international unit of radiation dose is called the sievert (Sv).
-A sievert is a large unit of dose and the unit most in use is the millisievert (1000 mSv = 1 Sv) The sources of background radiation include radioactive materials and their decay products in the natural environment (referred to as terrestrial), in building materials and from outer space (referred to as cosmic radiation).
+The two main sources of background radiation include radioactive materials, such as uranium in the natural environment and cosmic radiation from outer space.
 There is considerable variation in the background radiation levels throughout the world.
-The world average is 2.4 mSv/year and the average Australian background radiation dose is around 2 mSv each year.
+The world average is 2.4 mSv per year and the average Australian background radiation dose is around 2 mSv each year.

 Sources and exposures

 Cosmic radiation is mainly in the form of particles from outer space.
 Some contribution also occurs from the sun, together with solar particle events.
 Solar particle events are rare occurrences that can result in higher exposures for short periods of time.
-The Earth’s atmosphere offers considerable protection from cosmic radiation, such that at ground level only small exposures occur.
-Because Australia has few high mountain ranges, background cosmic radiation at ground level is low.
+The earth’s atmosphere offers considerable protection from cosmic radiation, such that at ground level only small exposures occur.
+Because Australia has the lowest elevation of any continent, background cosmic radiation at ground level is low.

-In addition to altitude, latitude – the distance from the equator – also has an influence on the exposure level.
-Exposures increase the further that the flight path is away from the equator.
+Latitude – the distance from the equator – also has an influence on the cosmic radiation exposure level.
+Exposures increase the further the flight path is away from the equator.

 |Hours Exposure for Effective Dose of 1 millisievert|